sage-code/eve/manual/basic.md

 For conversion into characters:

-* The number of characters required for integer numbers is 20.
+* The number of characters required for  Integer numbers is 20.
 (19+sign)
 * For Real numbers, conversion into characters is controled by #precision directive

 ### Real numbers

 The type _Real_ is represented using floating precision numbers.
-Floating decimal numbers are most simply described by 3 integers:
+Floating decimal numbers are most simply described by 3  Integers:

 * s: a sign (0 or 1)
 * c: a coefficient